 Your wait time depends on several factors — many of which you have no control over.
 For instance, USCIS could be facing staffing shortages or there could be a court or policy decision that affects the eligibility requirements for a spouse to become a lawful permanent resident.

 You can make sure your marriage green card application is being processing in the normal timespan by checking USCIS’s current processing times.
 This tool tells you how long it’s currently taking USCIS to process particular forms at each service center.
 This will give you a general idea of how long it may take them to process your forms.
 If your application is way outside the normal USCIS processing times, you can contact USCIS.
-If reaching out to the agency doesn’t give you the answers you need, we can help you get a consultation with an immigration attorney.

 Where in the Marriage Green Card Application Process Will I See the “Case Received” Status?